How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Be cautious if the sample only flatters the work.
 Praise can be reassuring, but praise alone will not help you revise.
 If every comment is vague approval, you may struggle to see what you are paying for.

-Another warning sign is a developmental sample that focuses almost entirely on sentence-level corrections.
+A developmental sample that focuses almost entirely on sentence-level corrections is another warning sign.
 Line edits have their place, but if you are hiring for developmental editing, the feedback should deal with deeper issues.
 You need insight into structure, logic, narrative drive, reader experience, or the bigger shape of the manuscript.

 Generic comments are also a problem.
 Feedback such as “this needs more tension” or “develop this further” may be true, but it is not very useful unless the editor explains what they mean and where the problem appears on the page.

 If an editor gives you no way to judge their approach, be careful.
-Developmental editing is a judgement-based service, and you need confidence that the editor can give you specific, honest, practical feedback before you invest.
+Developmental editing depends on judgement, and you need confidence that the editor can give you specific, honest, practical feedback before you invest.

 Check experience, proof, and genre fit

-A formal qualification, publishing background, or years of experience may show that an editor has taken the work seriously.
-That matters.
-But what you are really buying is judgement.
-You need someone who can read your manuscript closely, understand what you are trying to achieve, and explain what is working, what is not working, and what to do next.
+A formal qualification, publishing background, or years of experience may show that an editor takes the work seriously.
+But when you hire a developmental editor, you are really paying for judgement.
+You need someone who can read your manuscript closely, understand what you are trying to achieve, and give you feedback you can actually use.

-That kind of judgement is not always clear from a job title or a low price.
-It tends to show up in the editor’s public presence, communication, process, and the way other authors describe working with them.
+That kind of judgement is not always clear from a job title, a polished sales page, or a low price.
+It usually shows up in the evidence around the editor: how they explain their process, how clearly they describe their service, and whether other authors can point to useful outcomes from working with them.

 Proof signals to look for